-Pupils in Years 5 and 6 have end of year assessments during the summer term, as well as regular modular assessments as appropriate within each subject.
-End of year assessments are set for English, Mathematics, French, Science, History and Geography.
+Pupils in Years 5 and 6 have end of year assessments during the summer term, as well as regular modular assessments as appropriate.
+Throughout the year assessments are set for English, Mathematics, Languages, Science and Humanities.

 Pupils are encouraged to take assessments seriously, but in their stride and not to become over-anxious about extended periods of revision or disappointing results.
 We ask parents to do the same!
 It is good practise for the Middle School to get used to completing and coping with assessments, but their results are taken in the context of their other work throughout the term too.